quantumlib/ReCirq/docs/qaoa/index.md

 # QAOA

-Combinatorial optimization problems can be solved with the quantum approximate x optimization algorithm (QAOA; also known as "quantum alternating operator ansatz").
+Combinatorial optimization problems can be solved with the quantum approximate optimization algorithm (QAOA; also known as "quantum alternating operator ansatz").

 We demonstrated the application of the Google Sycamore superconducting qubit